Alamofire/Alamofire/README.md

 ## Advanced Usage

 > Alamofire is built on `NSURLSession` and the Foundation URL Loading System.
-To make the most of this framework, it is _strongly_ recommended that you are familiar with the concepts and capabilities of the underlying networking stack.
+To make the most of this framework, it is recommended that you be familiar with the concepts and capabilities of the underlying networking stack.

 **Recommended Reading**